 Before becoming an ‘early career’ academic in various UK universities, I’d been working in the Horn of Africa since 2009.
 I was first employed by the University of Hargeisa (Somaliland) setting up a new English language department for undergraduates.
 Between 2012-2015 I worked as a Somali interpreter for the International Committee of the Red Cross, mostly in prisons in south central Somalia and Puntland.
 I completed my PhD thesis on media and nationalism in Somalia at the University of Edinburgh’s Centre of African Studies in 2017.

 Before all that: I did a BA (Chinese and Politics) and MA (State, Society and Development) at SOAS, University of London.

 Before all that: I grew up in Newport, South Wales.
 The surname is anglicised Romanian: my Grandfather emigrated from the old country to the US back in the day, and the name (Cionca) changed along the way.

-Back to present: I’m a husband to Isabelle and a father to Sam and Elliot.
+Back to present: I’m Isabelle’s husband and Sam and Elliot’s dad.
 I enjoy all the usual stuff, particularly rambling around the Bedfordshire countryside, pointing at farm animals.